saadkhan321/Project6_ND/design-information.md

 ### You should represent this utility as a utility class that (1) is called "ExternalWebService", (2) is connected to the classes in the system that use it, and (3) explicitly list relevant methods used by those classes.
 This class is provided by the system, so it should only contain what is specified here.
 You do not need to include any aspect of the server in your design besides this utility class.

-**Response:** The external web service will address all the above mentioned tasks where the **addPlayer()** method will add a new player based on what is provided in the 'New Player' class such as first name, last name, username, etc. When a new word scramble will be created, the **sendWordScramble()** method will be utilized to receive the unique identifier for that particular word scramble. **retrieveScrambleRecords()** method will be utilized to fetch the word scramble information along with the creator's information.
-In this case, scrambles can be considered as a list with uniqueIDs along with associated unique username for the creator of that word scramble.
-For reporting if a particular word scramble has been solved, **solvedWordScrambles(string <uniqueID>)** method will be utilized with the passing parameter as the 'uniqueID' for that word scramble.
+**Response:** The external web service will address all of the above mentioned tasks where the **addPlayer()** method will add a new player based on what is provided in the 'New Player' class such as first name, last name, username, etc. When a new word scramble will be created, the **sendWordScramble()** method will be utilized to receive the unique identifier for that particular word scramble. **retrieveScrambleRecords()** method will be utilized to fetch the word scramble information along with the creator's information.
+In this case, scrambles can be considered as a list with 'uniqueIDs' along with associated unique 'user_name' for the creator of that word scramble.
+For record keeping purposes when a particular word scramble has been solved, **solvedWordScrambles(string <uniqueID>)** method will be utilized with the passing parameter as the 'uniqueID' to let the system know that a word scramble has been solved.
 In the case, where player records are to be retrieved, **retrievePlayersRecords()** method will be used to extract the list of players and the word scrambles they have solved.

 ### 5. When creating a new player, a user will: